-Caffeine takes a long time to clear in the newborn baby, it has a half life (time taken for half the substance to clear from the body) of 97.5 hours (up to four days).
+Caffeine takes a long time to clear in the newborn baby, it has a half life—time taken for half the substance to clear from the body—of 97.5 hours (up to four days).
 It takes five half lives to eliminate a substance completely from the body, i.e. up to 20 days.
 Therefore three or more cups of strong coffee every day could accumulate in a newborn baby’s body causing them to be jittery or wakeful.
-As a baby grows older he can cope better with caffeine and by three to five months of age the half life is 14 hours and by six months the half life is 2.6 hours.
-Smoking can increase the effect of caffeine.
-The level of caffeine in breastmilk usually peaks one to two hours after drinking it.2
+As a baby grows older he can cope better with caffeine and by three to five months of age the half life is down to 14 hours and by six months the half life is 2.6 hours.
+The half-life in adults is about five hours.
+The level of caffeine in breast milk usually peaks one to two hours after drinking it.
+2

 How do I know if caffeine is affecting my baby?